Acquisition activity was not material in 2017 or 2016.

 United Arab Emirates

 Our Sustainability Report covers environmental data on sites where we have operational control and the facility falls within the typical boundary of our GHG Inventory Management Plan.
-HS&E data covers approximately 122 manufacturing sites, 17 offices and technical centers, and 36 distribution facilities.
+HS&E data covers approximately 119 manufacturing sites, 16 offices and innovation centers, and 20 distribution facilities.
 Human Resources data covers all P&G facilities, unless otherwise stated.
 Financial data covers The Procter & Gamble Company and its controlled subsidiaries.

 Health and Safety Policy

 P&G is committed to having safe and healthy operations around the world.
-The goals are to protect the lives and health of its employees and the communities surrounding its operations, as well as to protect its assets, ensure business continuity, and engender public trust.
+Our goals are to protect the lives and health of our employees and the communities surrounding their operations, as well as to protect our assets, ensure business continuity, and engender public trust.

 To accomplish this, P&G will: